Undergraduate Scholarships and Awards

 Criteria for Students Reapplying

 Enrolled students in the Hospitality & Tourism Management major at Purdue can reapply for the scholarship each year.
-However, in addition to the criteria listed above the following are required.
+In addition to the criteria listed above, the following are required:

-• Attendance at multiple HTM professional events per academic year.
+• Attendance at multiple HTM professional events per academic year, listed on resume.

 All applicants will need an official transcript or an unofficial transcript printout.

-• Your work experience, inclusive of dates and a brief overview of your duties and responsibilities for each.
+• Work experience inclusive of dates and a brief overview of your duties and responsibilities

-• Student organizations you were and are currently involved with, the dates when, and your role(s).
+• Organizations you were & are currently involved in, inclusive of dates and role.

 Application Link